AdamBanham/ICPM2021/README.md

 Depending on your internet connection, the script will roughly take ~10minutes.

 The next step is to collect the control flow perspective for the movements event log.
-This event log considers events to be the movement or requested movement of a patient between ICU wards.
+This event log captures events to be the movement or requested movement of a patient between ICU wards.
 Again this script will query athena in partitions and will output a single csv containing all events for this event log, ```mimiciii/out/movements/controlflow_events.csv```.
 Depending on your internet connection, the script will roughly take 10~20minutes.